OSMCha/osmcha-frontend/ABOUT.md

 This is raised when someone tries to add tags to a changeset reviewed by someone else.

-### User can not remove tags from his own changeset.
+### User can not remove tags from their own changeset.

 This is raised when someone tries to remove tags from their own changeset.